EliotKhachi/publicZk/202211210512/README.md

 |Halloween|2022|0.7|
 |Thanksgiving|2022|0.8|

-In the above table, the `holiday` and `year` can be used as a natural primary key since a holiday only occurs once a year.
+In the above table, the `holiday` and `year` can be used as a natural key since a holiday only occurs once a year; so, uniqueness is maintained.

 ## Problems
-The problem with a natural key is that the world is a complicated place, and data changes.
+The problem with a natural key is that the world is a complicated place.
 There can be an exception introduced to the table that no longer makes your natural key unique.

 |holiday|year|joy_factor|host|